 B.S.
 Ed (English Education), Missouri State University

-In addition to his academic work, Rod has long been involved in music, both as a performer and as an academic.
-A bass player for over two decades, he has written for a variety of music magazines, including No Treble, Bass Player Magazine, and Britain’s Bass Guitar Magazine.
-He’s authored cover stories and feature articles, as well as the “Meet Your Maker” series that ran in Bass Player Magazine.
+In addition to his academic work, Rod provides workshops for corporations on multimedia/multimodal compositions and has long been involved in music, both as a performer and as an academic.
+A bass player for over two decades, he has written for a variety of music magazines, including Bass Player Magazine, No Treble, and Britain’s Bass Guitar Magazine.

-As a bassist, Rod has enjoyed playing with Krista Detor, Artemis Robison, Victor Wooten, Steve Bailey, Stew McKinsey, Jake Adams, and a variety of other great musicians.
+As a bassist, Rod enjoys playing with Krista Detor, Artemis Robison, Victor Wooten, Steve Bailey, Stew McKinsey, Jake Adams, and a variety of other great musicians.
 He performs locally and on the road as much as his academic schedule allows.
-He also teaches at Victor Wooten's Bass/Nature Camps each year, and enjoys using music as a means of teaching the benefits of being a life long learner.
+He also teaches at Victor Wooten's Bass/Nature Camps several times each year, and enjoys using music as a means of teaching the benefits of being a life long learner.